 If you are emailing your application to an employer, include your cover letter in the body of the email and attach your resume to the email as a PDF file.
 This way your resume will look the same no matter who opens it and on what device.
 You can also attach your cover letter as a PDF so that it is easy for the employer to print.
 Label your attachments as “Last Name Resume, Title of Position” and “Last Name Cover Letter, Title of Position” so that your application is easy for the employer to find later on.

-If you are planning to print out your resume and cover letter to drop off copies in person at companies, or to hand to recruiters during career fairs and interviews, it is best to print your resume and cover letter on resume paper.
+If you are planning to print out your cover letter to drop off in person or to take to an interview, it is best to print your cover letter on resume paper.
 You can purchase resume paper at OfficeMax, Staples, or any other office supply store.
+We can also provide a small amount to you in the Career Development Center.